GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 {% Video src="video/BhuKGJaIeLNPW9ehns59NfwqKxF2/D1XRaA6q4xn9Ylwe1u1N.mp4", width="800", height="314", autoplay="true", muted="true", loop="true" %}

 Did you notice that inspecting the service worker woke it up?
 That's right!
 Opening the service worker in the devtools will keep it active.
+This means, if you want to make sure that your extension behaves correctly when your service worker is terminated, you need to make sure to close DevTools.

 Now let's break the extension to learn where to locate errors.
 One way to do this is to delete the ".js" from the `'./sw-omnibox.js'` import in the `service-worker.js` file.
 Chrome will be unable to register the service worker.